Thursday, 30 September 2021

 According to numerous sources, the UK has become the laughing stock of the world as we have struggled to fight Covid, pretended that Brexit hasn't led to the collapse of many businesses and created shortages of food, materials and labour and at the same time forsaken our role in world affairs as witnessed by the cuts to International Development.

 In the past two weeks, we have been hit by a fourfold increase in gas prices.
 Yet we have the lowest stored gas capacity of any European country, 9 terawatt-hours or 2% of annual demand, compared to 26 -37% in the four largest European countries.
 The UK adopted a "just-in-time" approach that has made us more susceptible to shortages and price escalation.
 The government and its regulators have also encouraged switching to 60 new energy companies.
-These companies have failed to secure future supply at prices within the government's capping limits.
+These companies still need to secure future supply at prices within the government's capping limits.
 Yet another government own goal with households and businesses left to fund the gap

-All of these events precede the Covid consequences that are about to kick in.
+All of these events precede the COVID-19 consequences that are about to kick in.
 October marks the end of the furlough scheme for 1.6 million workers and the Universal Credit uplift of £20 for 6 million people.
 It is unlikely that the government can shift the opprobrium for the effect of the loss of these income streams to anyone but themselves, although they will try.

-Olaf Scholz, the probable new Chancellor of Germany, explained our crisis to Channel 4 news better than any government minister has managed.
+Olaf Scholz, the probable new Chancellor of Germany, explained our crisis to Channel 4 News better than any government minister has managed.
 In slightly hesitant but perfectly cogent English, he explained that many European countries including Germany and France as well as the UK have demographic profiles that mean there is a shortage of workers and an increasingly elderly population.
 The free movement of labour in the EU was designed to tackle this.
 Countries in the EU were also suffering a shortage of HGV drivers, care workers and agricultural workers but free movement allowed some cover from elsewhere in the EU.
-Those workers who had left the UK as a result of Brexit would be unlikely to return for short term jobs (the UK government has offered only 3 months for HGV drivers or poultry farm workers) when there are other issues to be sorted out such as visas, housing, tax and other possible constraints.

-He said that the EU would try to help but the UK had known about these issues during Brexit negotiations and it was invidious of UK ministers to constantly blame the EU.
 Mairead McGuinness, an Irish EU Commissioner, explained the crisis in similar terms and spoke eloquently about the importance of protecting the people of Northern Ireland from the trade agreement arising from Brexit.
 There is increasing evidence that the EU appears more concerned about the impact of Brexit and other UK decisions on the people of the UK than the Westminster Government.

-Thursday 23 September 2021
+Thursday, 23 September 2021

 Dunfermline